jangxx/node-magichome/README.md

 **setColorAndWarmWhite**(red, green, blue, ww, callback)
 Sets both color and warm white value at the same time.

+**setColorAndWhites**(red, green, blue, ww, cw, callback)
+Sets color, warm white as well as cold white values at the same time, if `cold_white_support` is enabled.

 **setColor**(red, green, blue, callback)
-Convenience method to only set the color values.
+Sets only the color values.
-Because the command has to include both color and warm white values, previously seen warm white values will be sent together with the color values.
+Because the command has to include both color and white values, previously seen white values will be sent together with the color values, if masks are not enabled.

 **setWarmWhite**(ww, callback)
-Convenience method to only set the warm white value.
+Set only the the warm white value.
-Because the command has to include both color and warm white values, previously seen color values will be sent together with the warm white value.
+Because the command has to include both color and white values, previously seen color and cold white values will be sent together with the warm white value, if masks are not enabled.

+**setWhites**(ww, cw, callback)
+Set only the warm and cold white values.
+Because the command has to include both color and white values, previously seen color values will be sent together with the white values, if masks are not enabled.

 **setColorWithBrightness**(red, green, blue, brightness, callback)
 Convenience method to automatically scale down the rgb values to match the brightness parameter (0 - 100).